RISE Sleep Tracker

 11. Too Much Caffeine or Drinking Caffeine Too Late in the Day

-RISE app screenshot showing you when to limit caffeine intake
+RISE app screenshot reminding you when to limit caffeine intake

-The RISE app can tell you when to avoid caffeine.
+RISE can tell you when to stop drinking coffee each day.

 12. Dehydration